 Next, take all your clothes out and wipe down your closet for a squeaky-clean start.
 Now's a great time to set aside anything that no longer fits, still has tags attached, or is stained, ripped or worn beyond repair.
 Read our tips on how to decide what to keep, donate or toss.

 Sort by Season

 Take the clothes you pulled from your closet and sort them into piles for summer, fall, winter and spring.
-Fold up winter items (and your heavier fall and spring things) and store them out of sight so you can curate your closet with warm-weather offerings.
+Fold up winter items, including your duvet, and store them out of sight so you can curate your closet with warm-weather offerings.
 Before you pack away out-of-season items, be sure to wash anything that needs it.
 Avoid plastic dry cleaner bags as they'll trap in moisture—instead, hang items in breathable canvas garment bags.